-"St. Anger 2015" - Diehard Metallica Fans Re-record Their Most Misunderstood Album
+"St. Anger 2015" Diehard Fans Re-Record Metallica's Most Misunderstood Album

 The guys behind #STANGER2015 (yes, that's apparently the official name for this project, hashtag and all) are Daryl Gardner and Dave Cox and they hail from Birmingham, U.K. Daryl is a member of an alternative metal band called Grace The Skies, while Dave is in a band called Adjust.
 (Don't feel bad if you've never heard of'em; I hadn't, either.)
 The multi-talented Daryl performed all the guitars, bass and drums on the St. Anger re-recording, while Dave did all of the lead vocals.
 The session was produced by Daryl's Grace the Skies bandmate Chris Dando, who also contributed backing vocals.

 As a long time Metallica fan who abso-lutely-freakin' HATED St. Anger when it first hit the streets in 2003, my first reaction when I heard of this re-recording was "why would anybody want to bother trying to 'improve' that album?"
 As far as I was concerned, no amount of studio polish could possibly salvage the songs on St. Anger, which remains Metallica's least essential album.

 Curiosity eventually got the better of me, however, and after heading to YouTube to give it a couple of spins, I had to give credit where credit's due: these guys really did do a nice job.
 While the #STANGER2015 re-recording is essentially a note-for-note "cover version" of the entire album, the production is much cleaner, and since they also wisely cut out some of the repetitive fat from the original arrangements "2015" actually clocks in at 15 minutes shorter than the meandering original album.
 In other words, the whole thing is a much more focused and far less irritating listening experience than the "real" St. Anger album...which is quite a feat!